zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
 - [onefuzz](https://github.com/microsoft/onefuzz) - A self-hosted Fuzzing-As-A-Service platform
 - [libra](https://github.com/libra/libra) - Libra’s mission is to enable a simple global payment system and financial infrastructure that empowers billions of people.
 - [grpc-rs](https://github.com/tikv/grpc-rs) - The gRPC library for Rust built on C Core library and futures